agnplu/IPA-Transcription-Training-Software/README.md

 ### Acknowledgement

-Special thanks to Miroslav Bićanić for helping me create the ipakb module.
+Special thanks to Miroslav Bićanić from the University of Zagreb for helping me create the ipakb module.

 ### Contributing